opendistro/for-elasticsearch-docs/docs/install/plugins.md

 ## Remove plugins

 If you are removing Performance Analyzer, see below.
+Otherwise, you can remove the plugin with a single command:

 ```bash
 sudo bin/elasticsearch-plugin remove <plugin-name>
 ```

-Then restart Elasticsearch on the node.
+Then restart Elasticsearch on the node:

 ```bash
 sudo systemctl restart elasticsearch.service